prasannax1/starships/README.md

 The *Guppy* has a cruising speed of warp 7, and can speed up to a warp 9 to get to a medical emergency.
 It has two medical runabouts, each of which can be used to evacuate 62 upright passengers or 24 patients in beds in a hurry.
 It also has two shuttles equipped with bio-suits, isolation areas to investigate highly contaminated areas.

+The *Guppy* was supposed to the original explorer model to be associated with the *Exodus* class before the *Photon* class was fast tracked into release.
+Several might have heaved silent sighs of relief at not having to face strange new civilizations at the helm of the *Guppy*, but for the medical crew the *Guppy* is irreplaceable.

 The *Vulture* bails out starfleet personnel when trouble is imminent; but when trouble has already stuck, it is the *Guppy* which delivers mercy and salvation.